tangollama/cis411_lab0/labreports/LAB_[PinlekDLies].md

 It indicates that it is able to provide rapid feedback so that if a defect is introduced into the code base, it can be identified and corrected as soon as possible.
 This allows for easier deployment and is much easier to manage.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
+I'd work on altering the various tests in the build for whatever I need to see or do in the test settings

 # Step 5: Merging the feature branch